starcorelabs/homelab/debian.md

 # Debian

-This is my step-by-step guide to install and configure Debian Linux as a server.
+This is my guide to install and configure Debian Linux as a server.

 During the installation you'll have the option to install a GUI if you want.